jonititan/jupyterlab-demo/README.md

 invoke environment  # optionally --env-name=my-env-name
 ```

-The default environment name is `jupyterlab-demo`.
+The default environment name is `projectrho-lab`.

 To create the environment and remove previous installation, call: